Free viewpoint television

 Free viewpoint television (FTV) is a system for viewing natural video, allowing the user to interactively control the viewpoint and generate new views of a dynamic scene from any 3D position.

 The equivalent system for computer-simulated video is known as virtual reality.
 With FTV, the focus of attention can be controlled by the viewers rather than a director, meaning that each viewer may be observing a unique viewpoint.
 It remains to be seen how FTV will affect television watching as a group activity.

 History

-Systems for rendering arbitrary views of natural scenes have been well known in the computer vision community for a long time but only in recent years has the speed and quality reached levels that are suitable for serious consideration as an end-user system.
+Systems for rendering arbitrary views of natural scenes have been well known in the computer vision community for a long time but only in the 2010s has the technology been optimized for use as an end-user system.

 Professor Masayuki Tanimoto from Nagoya University (Japan) has done much to promote the use of the term "free viewpoint television" and has published many papers on the ray space representation, although other techniques can be, and are used for FTV.

 QuickTime VR might be considered a predecessor to FTV.